-The registration is separated into three waves, with the price (around 70-80 euros) dependant on which you enter, with cheaper rates available for earlier applicants.
+The registration is separated into three waves, with the price (around 70-80 euros) dependent on which you enter, with cheaper rates available for earlier applicants.

 How to get there

 Playa de Muro is located in the Bay of Alcúdia in the northeast region of the island.
-If you are hiring a car from Palma airport (Goldcar offer discounts for participants) it’s around an hour’s drive, while the A32 bus connects from the airport and takes just over an hour and a half.
+If you are hiring a car from Palma airport it’s around an hour’s drive, while the A32 bus connects from the airport and takes just over an hour and a half.
 There’s also a transfer service available that can be booked in advance between the airport and the Hotel Iberostar Playa de Muro on the days before and after the event.
 If you wanted to get some last-minute training in, it’s around three hours by bike.

 Accommodation packages are available through Arrivo Cycling (the official travel agency of Mallorca 312) which include race registration and five- or seven-night stays (half board) at one of four, four-star superior hotels belonging to the Viva-Vanity chain.
 Airport transfers, bike hire, and guided tours can be added to the package as extras.

 There’s also no shortage of accommodation in the immediate and surrounding areas, including the super cycle-friendly Hotel Iberostar Playa de Muro, right next to the start and finishing line.
 There are over 30 hotels nearby, many of which specialize in cycling with zones to clean, fix and store bikes, restaurants with cyclist-adapted menus, and spas where you can recharge post-race.
 Alternatively, more accommodation can be found in the Can Picafort resort, 5km to the south, or Port d’Alcúdia, around the same distance north.